 Key findings from the study include:

 - 50% of the children having a poor outcome on follow-up, as compared to a previous UK study suggesting a comparable figure of 60% of children.

 - 10% of children died one year after AIS, which is lower than the 15% figure reported in previous studies.

-- the 1% rate of recurrence of stroke, which is lower than the 15% -20% rates reported in most large studies.
+- The 1% rate of recurrence of stroke, which is lower than the 15% - 20% rates reported in most large studies.

-Reasons which might explain some of these differences is a lack of 'selection bias' in the current study (meaning it may be a more accurate reflection of AIS in the UK, when compared to previous studies), improvements in treatment and care.
+Reasons that might explain some of these differences is a lack of 'selection bias' in the current study (meaning it may be a more accurate reflection of AIS in the UK, when compared to previous studies), improvements in treatment and care.

-It also used a standardised tool to assess outcomes after AIS, called the PSOM (Paedatric Stroke Outcome Measure), which is gaining international, widespread acceptance.
+It also used a standardised tool to assess outcomes after AIS, called the PSOM (Paediatric Stroke Outcome Measure), which is gaining international, widespread acceptance.
 This means that the current findings may be compared to future similar studies in different countries and at different times, to collectively obtain a wider understanding of AIS and its impact.